40-percent/40percent-wiki/boards/vault35.md

 One of the first non-Cain designed/produced Vault35 case-compatible PCBS was the [Ortho Vault35](https://github.com/galvy0/vault35_ortho) by galvy0.

-A 40% user named Calvin produced a Topre variant of the HHKB Vault35 PCB and designated it the "Travaulta".
+A 40% user named Calvin produced a Topre variant of the HHKB Vault35 PCB and designated it the [Travaulta](https://github.com/calvin-mcd/travaulta-files).

 Another 40% user by the name of jlw_ took it upon himself to design and produce a series of Vault35 PCBs by the name of "Pip Bois".
 Layout options included HHKB Universal, HHKB Katana, WKL Katana, WKL Ortho soldered, WKL Ortho hotswap, and WKL Universal.